zulip/hubot-zulip/README.md

 # Zulip adapter for Hubot

+**Warning: As of September 2023, the Hubot project is no longer being actively maintained.**

+---

 Follow the [Getting Started with Hubot](https://hubot.github.com/docs/) page to create your Hubot.

 In your Hubot's directory, run: